dabonzo/php-docker-generator/README.md

 3. Click "Generate & Download ZIP".
 4. Extract the downloaded `.zip` file into your new project folder.
 5. Follow the instructions in the generated `README.md` file to start your environment.

+### For Existing Projects

+You can easily integrate this environment into a project that already has a codebase.

+1.  **Generate the Files:** Use the generator to select and download the services you need.
+Extract the `.zip` file into a temporary folder.
+2.  **Move Environment Files:** Copy the `docker` folder, the `docker-compose.yml` file, and the `.env` file from the temporary folder into the root directory of your existing project.
+3.  **Verify Source Directory:** This setup assumes your application's code is located in a folder named `src` at the root of your project.
+If your code is in a different folder (e.g., `public`, `app`), you must rename it to `src` for the Docker environment to find it.
+4.  **Start the Environment:** Run `docker-compose up -d --build` from your project's root directory.

 ## How to Develop or Contribute